jeffcore/email-scrubber/README.md

 ## Background

 The scrub files were built from analyzing a list of 1 million known bad emails from an ecommerce website.
 I also did research on finding invalid emails based on words, domain and character combinations.
+The program was created in 2011 before my CS degree.